 What About You?

-What's your take on kombucha?
+What's your favourite way to flavour kombucha?
+Or do you prefer it without flavourings?
 Let us know in the comments below or share your recipes with us on Instagram with the hashtag #pickuplimes.

 ❤ Written by: Sadia